...

 Game time!

 Once placed, your child can go around and find the various animals.
 When they find one they bring it over to the colored paper and decide which habitat the animal most likely dwells in.
 The first couple times we play I am helping them.
-But each time we clear the papers and I hide the animals again, my preschooler gets more right and needs less help.
+But each time we clear the papers and I hide the animals again, my kiddo gets more right and needs less help.

 • There is a very small percentage of seals that live in freshwater.
 The majority of seals cannot tolerate fresh water for long because their skin needs the salt in the water.